Rhode Island DOH Confirms First Presumptive Positive Case of Coronavirus

 The Rhode Island Department of Health announced the first presumptive positive case of coronavirus in the state.

-The person is in their 40s and traveled to Italy in mid-February.
-The DOH reports that individual is currently being treated at an area hospital.
+The person is a man in his 40s and traveled to France, Spain and Italy in mid-February.
+The DOH reports the individual is currently being treated at an area hospital.
+The DOH is not releasing further information out of respect for the individual and their family.

-The person had limited travel in the state since returning from Italy.
-Additionally, they did not return to their place of work since coming back from Italy.
+The man had limited travel in the state since returning from Italy.
+Additionally, he did not return to their place of work since coming back from Italy.
+Immediate family members of the individual are in self-quarantine.
+No one in that home has developed symptoms of coronavirus and are being monitored by nurses.

-Rhode Island Gov. Gina Raimondo and Director of Health, Dr. Nicole Alexander-Scott, will hold a press conference at 11:45 a.m.
+Rhode Island Gov. Gina Raimondo and Director of Health, Dr. Nicole Alexander-Scott, held a press conference Sunday afternoon addressing the state’s first case of the disease.

+Officials estimate 40 people came in contact with the patient.
+Officials are reaching out to those who were in direct contact with the individual.
+They are advising they undergo self-quarantine for 14 days with public health supervision.

 “The Rhode Island Department of Health has been preparing for weeks to ensure that we have a structure in place to, to the best of our ability, limit or prevent the spread of COVID-19 in Rhode Island.
 We fully anticipated having a first case of COVID-19,” said Alexander-Scott.